expressorrz/expressorrz.github.io/_pages/services.md

 **Served as a reviewer for:**

+- _IEEE Transactions on Industrial Informatics_
 - _Robotics and Computer-Integrated Manufacturing_
 - _Advanced Engineering Informatics_
+- _International Journal of Production Research_
+- _Nonlinear Dynamics_
+- _The Journal of Supercomputing_
 - _Neural Computing and Applications_
 - _Concurrency and Computation: Practice and Experience_
 - _Journal of Infrastructure, Policy and Development_
+- _IEEE CASE 2025_
 - _SME NAMRC 53_
 - _IFAC MIM 2025_
 - _IEEE ICNSC 2024_